Yihe-Harry/DSA3101-Group-Project/GrpB_models/roi_prediction/README.md

 ## What it hopes to solve

 XGBoost is extremely efficient at handling multiple features and large datasets due to its gradient boosting algorithms, which can be a popular choice for banks, as they have access to much more customer data than any other business.
 This method is also considered a fairly modern technique.
 As some banks may feel that their vast amount of data is being under-utilised by older machine learning models, this XGBoost model ensures that large datasets can be used to train the model, and also develop more creative ROI predictions.
 As such, XGBoost offers a way for banks to use their data wisely.

-## How to run

-pip install -r requirements.txt run main.py file to retrieve a model and save it. model_optimization.py creates a dictionary of the best parameters for the model.